facebook/zstd/zstd_compression_format.md

 - Literals section
 - Sequences section

-### Prerequisite
+### Prerequisites
-To decode a compressed block, it's required to access to following elements :
+To decode a compressed block, the following elements are necessary :
 - Previous decoded blocks, up to a distance of `windowSize`, or all frame's previous blocks in "single segment" mode.
 - List of "recent offsets" from previous compressed block.